Basement-Renovator/basement-renovator/README.md

 There are packaged downloads on the [releases tab](https://github.com/Tempus/Basement-Renovator/releases), but these releases are infrequent.
 Please run Basement Renovator from source as described below.

-### Running from Source (for people who have coding experience)

-This section is for advanced users.
-If you are a noob, see the [section below](#running-from-source-for-complete-noobs).

-- Download a copy of the source code, either by cloning the repository or by clicking [here](https://github.com/Tempus/Basement-Renovator/archive/master.zip).
-- Install Python 3.
-  - If you are manually installing it, then make sure to check the box to add Python to your PATH.
-Otherwise, the next steps will complain about the `python` command not existing.
-  - Installing Python 3 should also install `pip`, the Python package manager.
-- Run `pip install -r requirements.txt` to install the Python dependencies.
-- Double click the "BasementRenovator.py" script.

-### Running from Source (for complete noobs)
+### Running from Source (for noobs)

 This section is for noobs.
-If you are not a noob, or you are not using Windows 10, see the [section above](#running-from-source-for-people-who-have-coding-experience).
+If you are not a noob, or you are not using Windows 10, see the [section below](#running-from-source-for-advanced-users).

 - Open a [Command Prompt as an administrator](https://www.howtogeek.com/194041/how-to-open-the-command-prompt-as-administrator-in-windows-8.1/).
 (Read the link if you don't know how.)
 - Install [Chocolatey](https://chocolatey.org/) by copy-pasting the following command: